 - These can be tweeted with a tag or posted to Facebook.
-Or copied to shared document or Evernote as a class web book-scraping project.
+Or copy to a shared document or Evernote as a class web book-scraping project.

 - Best class or shot or video clip wins.

-- Students post their notes photo or screenshots in a shared folder or Facebook poll comment.
+- Students post their notes photos or screenshots in a shared folder or Facebook poll comment.

 - Students with correct answers will be announced as encouragement.
 Naturally, students who got correct answers will at least know that they are on the right track and likely want to continue their good effort.

-- The selected best note can be posted as winning note pinned as announcement.
+- The selected best note can be posted as a winning note pinned as an announcement.